lluisgomez/TextProposals/README.md

 ## CNN models

-The end-to-end evaluation require the DictNet_VGG model to be place in the project root directory.
+The end-to-end evaluation require the DictNet_VGG model to be placed in the project root directory.
 DictNet_VGG Caffe model and prototxt are available here https://goo.gl/sNn5Xt

 ## Compilation

-Requires OpenCV (3.0.x), Caffe (tested with d21772c), tinyXML
+Requires: OpenCV (3.0.x), Caffe (tested with d21772c), tinyXML

 ```
 cmake .